payu-org/payu/docs/source/usage.rst

 For new experiments, payu may generate some additional metadata fields.
 This includes an experiment name, creation date, contact, and email if defined in the git configuration.
-This also includes parent experiment UUID and git commit hashes so the history of the experiment can be tracked.
-These metadata files are also copied to the directory that stores the archived experiment outputs.
+This also includes parent experiment UUID if starting from restarts, if it is defined in metadata of the parent directory containing the restart.

+Once a metadata file is created or updated, it is copied to the directory that stores the archived experiment outputs.

 .. _schema: https://github.com/ACCESS-NRI/schema/blob/main/experiment_asset.json